garrytrinder/dev-proxy-toolkit/README.md

 - Check that schema matches installed version of Dev Proxy
 - Check that reporters are placed after plugins
 - Check that at least one plugin is enabled
+- Check that a plugin can be configured with a configSection

 ### Editor Actions